kateBea/Mikoto/README.md

 | **Sol2**                      | Moder C++ Library for Scripting with Lua      | [https://github.com/ThePhD/sol2)                                                                                    |

 > **Note**: The required libraries are included as a submodules in the project and do not require separate installation, just need to clone the repository with ``--recursive`` flag.

+## Networking
+Mikoto includes a networking layer built on top of ASIO to support TCP sockets.
+The engine supports both HTTP and HTTPS connections, but HTTPS requires OpenSSL to be installed on your system.
+If OpenSSL is not available the engine falls back to HTTP support only.

 ## Goals